-There are a number of medical concerns that can cause a License Recall.
-This website is not a medical site, and none of the attorneys at The Law Offices of Greg Prosmushkin, P.C. have any formal medical training, so the information provided below are reasons PennDOT may give for a recall, and should not constitute medical advice.
+There are a number of medical concerns that can cause a license recall.
+This website is not a medical site, and none of the attorneys at The Law Offices of Greg Prosmushkin, P.C. have any formal medical training, so the information provided below is reasons PennDOT may give for a recall, and should not constitute medical advice.

 - VISION: Perhaps the most important facet of driving is vision.
 Simply put, you have to be able to see and react to your surroundings in order to drive safely.
 While many people do not have perfect vision and are aided by corrective lenses, there does come a point at which the degradation is too severe.
 This usually comes with age, as peripheral vision begins to fade.
 Driving at night becomes difficult with age as well, since more light is required for our declining eyes to function normally.
 A person must meet PennDOT’s field of vision standards and have vision no worse than 20/70.

 - HEARING: It is natural that as we age our hearing will decline as well.
 Obviously, one must be able to hear horns, sirens, etc. in order to drive effectively.
 Hearing difficulty leads to a lack of the attentiveness drivers must demonstrate to drive safely.

 - SEIZURE DISORDER, ET AL.: If one has a seizure disorder, or any other medical condition which leads to either a loss of consciousness or an inability to fully control a vehicle, they will represent a real danger to themselves and others.
 While we are not looking to punish those who suffer from significant medical conditions, safety must come first.